 An introduction:

-The main road bypasses Stoupa which is a good thing.
-But the roads into Stoupa are quite narrow and can be a bit chaotic with cars trying to squeeze in and out of the town.
-If you are staying here you may have to walk to your accommodation from the main road as coaches cannot make it through the narrow roads.
+The main road bypasses Stoupa which is a good thing but the roads into Stoupa are quite narrow and it can sometimes be a bit of a squeeze if it’s busy with traffic.
+You may have to walk to your accommodation from the main road as coaches cannot make it through the narrow roads.

 Car Hire